-HandsOn Broward and Youth Environmental Alliance will use the grant to address environmental stewardship and habitat protection by engaging, educating, and activating 1,000 youth and adults to help reclaim and restore Broward County’s eroding coastline.
-Participants will be educated on the importance of natural ecosytems and will clean up beaches, remove invasive plants, and install native plants that discourage beach erosion while providing habitat for sea turtle nesting, food for pollinators, and way-stations for migratory birds at eight sites located throughout Broward County.
+YEA and HandsOn Broward are utilizing the grant to address environmental stewardship and habitat protection by engaging, educating, and activating thousands of youth and adults to help reclaim and restore Broward County’s eroding coastline.
+Participants are educated on the importance of natural ecosystems as they clean up beaches, remove invasive plants, and install native plants that discourage beach erosion while providing habitat for sea turtle nesting, food for pollinators, and way-stations for migratory birds at eight sites located throughout Broward County.
 Participants also will have the opportunity to train as Project Leaders who will mobilize volunteers at each site.

 To learn more about Project ROC! or to register as a volunteer or a Project ROC!
 Leader, CLICK HERE or contact

 Zakiya Becca at 954-233-1300 or firstname.lastname@example.org